NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Background: Inexact Newton, quasi-Newton, and Anderson acceleration

 Note that the right-hand side of the Newton system is $-f(x_j)$ and this is also the residual for the linear system when $\delta_j = 0$.
 Therefore, in later sections we will define the residual vector $r_j$ to be $r_j \equiv -f(x_j)$.

 The technique for solving the local system \nref{eq:inex1} is not specified.
 Suppose that we invoke a Krylov subspace method for solving~\nref{eq:inex1}.
 If we set $J \equiv J(x_j)$ then the method, will usually generate an approximate solution that can be written in the form \eq{eq:deltaj} \delta_j = V_j y_j, \en where $V_j$ is an orthonormal basis of the Krylov subspace \eq{eq:Kry} K_j = \Span \{r_j, J r_j, \cdots, J^{m-1} r_j \}. \en The vector $y_j$ represents the expression of the solution in the basis $V_j$.
-For example, if GMRES or, equivalently Generalized Conjugate Residual (GCR) \cite{Eis-Elm-Sch}, is used, then $y_j$ becomes $y_j = (J V_j)^\dagger (-f(x_j))$.
-In essence the inverse Jacobian is approximated by the rank $m$ matrix: In inexact Newton methods the approximations just defined are valid only for the $j$-th step, i.e., once the solution is updated, they are discarded and the process will essentially compute a new Krylov subspace and related approximate Jacobian at point $x_{j+1}$.
+For example, if GMRES or, equivalently Generalized Conjugate Residual (GCR) \cite{Eis-Elm-Sch}, is used, then $y_j$ becomes $y_j = (J V_j)^\dagger (-f(x_j))$, {where $\dagger$ denotes the pseudoinverse.} In essence the inverse Jacobian is approximated by the rank $m$ matrix:

+In inexact Newton methods the approximations just defined are valid only for the $j$-th step, i.e., once the solution is updated, they are discarded and the process will essentially compute a new Krylov subspace and related approximate Jacobian at point $x_{j+1}$.
 This `lack of memory' can be an impediment to performance.
 In contrast, quasi-Newton methods will compute approximate Jacobians or their inverses by a process that is continuously being updated, using the most recent iterate for this update.